bryon82/Sail-a-dex/README.md

 A UI showing how many fish that you caught separated by the different types.
 A fish is registered as caught once you reel it in and collect it.
 Badges are acquired upon catching 25, 50, and 100 of each type, 50, 250, and 500 total, and also for catching at least one of each type.
 Access this log by selecting the "fish caught" bookmark in the player log.
-Fish names will appear as "???" until caught the first time by default but can be configured to be visible from the start.

 ## Ports Visited Log